 You’ll feel more relaxed knowing you’re prepared for the unexpected leak, hot flash, or baby spit-up.
 Having a spare (or two) will ensure that you won’t have to throw in yet another load of laundry when the inevitable happens.

 You may find that you function well with a couple of sleep bras to wear day and night.
-(In fact, you might love them so much, you never go back to underwires again!)
-Many women find it helpful to have a mixture of cozy sleep bras, supportive daytime bras, and versatile nursing tanks.
+(In fact, you might love them so much, you never go back to underwire bras again!)
+Many women find it helpful to have a mixture of cozy sleep bras, full coverage daytime bras, and versatile nursing tanks.

 It’s impossible to predict how your breasts will respond to pregnancy and milk supply; every woman (and every pregnancy) is different.
 Some moms don’t have much of a change in cup size, while others may notice an increase of four cup sizes.
-Although you may be unsure of your eventual size, there are versatile nursing bras that function well for both maternity and nursing, so don’t hesitate to pick out a couple of comfortable nursing bras early on in your pregnancy.
+Although you may be unsure of your eventual size, there are versatile nursing bras (such as the sleep bras mentioned above) that function well for both maternity and nursing, so don’t hesitate to pick out a couple of comfortable nursing bras early on in your pregnancy.

-Comfort/sleep nursing bras and nursing tanks are the best options for those initial postpartum weeks.
+Comfort/sleep nursing bras, nursing tanks, and nursing pajamas are the best options for those initial postpartum weeks.
 Since engorgement is common while your milk supply is regulating, your cup size could likely still change.
-Furthermore, your breasts will be extra sensitive during this time, and a structured bra may cause you discomfort.
+Furthermore, your breasts will be sensitive during this time, and a structured bra may cause you discomfort.

 If you want to purchase contoured cup bras before you deliver, try to wait until you’re around eight months pregnant.
 By then you will have gained most of your baby weight and undergone most major body shape changes.
 The size your breasts are at eight months should be fairly close to what size they’ll be eight weeks postpartum when your body has learned to regulate its milk supply.

 How do you measure for the perfect nursing bra fit?